-To any rational person the question would be laughable and instantly dismissed, but if you hesitate, try to justify the need for a substance before family, then you could well be on a path to self-destruction.
-At the end of the path lies dependency, the irresistible need to get high on a drug or lost in a bottle of alcohol.
+To any rational person the question would be laughable and instantly dismissed, but if you hesitate, try to justify the need for drugs and alcohol before family, then you could well be on a path to self-destruction.
+At the end of the road lies dependency, the overwhelming need to get high on a drug or lost in a bottle of alcohol.
 Stop for a moment and think, deliberate with what may be the last of your clarity and judgment, over what will be lost by giving in to addiction.

 The Spread of Drugs Throughout the US

-The Loss of Sobriety and the Need for Alcohol
+The Loss of Sobriety and the Need for Drugs and Alcohol

 Stop Addiction Today